raffomania/archive.observer/README.md

-# aharc
+# AskHistorians Archive
 [![CI](https://github.com/raffomania/aharc/workflows/CI/badge.svg)](https://github.com/raffomania/aharc/actions?query=workflow%3ACI)
 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/raffomania/aharc/blob/main/LICENSE-MIT)

 [https://ask-historians-archive.netlify.app](https://ask-historians-archive.netlify.app)

-This is a reader for the /r/AskHistorians subreddit archive.
+This is an *unofficial* archive of the subreddit [/r/AskHistorians](https://old.reddit.com/r/AskHistorians/).
 It's ad-free, works on mobile, loads fast, and doesn't need JS.

-Features:
+## Features

 - Full-text search
 - Collapse comments
 - No AutoMod comments
 - Only shows posts with actual answers

-# Development
+Posts are sorted in reverse chronological order and filtered to show only those with accepted answers.
+Since it's hosted on the Netlify free tier, it only contains posts made after {} for now.

+## Project Status

+The project is pretty much done for now.
+I'm actively reviewing pull requests, and I might revisit it in the future if enough people request changes :) Here are some ideas for improvements:

+- Show nested comments
+- Other ways to sort posts, like upvotes, number of answers, chronological order
+- Option to hide read posts
+- Find a way to host more posts
+- Add posts from other subreddits like AskScience

+## Your Own Subreddit Archive

 Requires `just`, `rustup` and `npm` to bootstrap all tools and configuration.
 For deployment, you need the `netlify` CLI installed.